Bridgeview Hall Update: A New Home for 81 Residents

 Shannex is pleased to have been chosen to develop and operate new long-term care facilities for the Miramichi community.

-On King George Highway, an 81-bed nursing home will be built.
-This community would be part of a Parkland Retirement Living campus offering a continuum of service.
-The nursing home will operate separately, but will be attached to the other buildings to allow clients and their families to access a broad range of services as their need for assistance and support changes.
+On King George Highway, an 81-bed long term care home is now open.
+This community is part of a Parkland Retirement Living campus offering a continuum of service.
+The long term care home, Bridgeview Hall, operates separately, but is attached to the other buildings to allow residents and their families to access a broad range of services as their need for assistance and support changes.

 Nursing Home Features

 - Private rooms

 Shannex is pleased to welcome existing long term care employees into our family of Great People.

 We are committed to working with all groups to provide information, answer questions and finalize plans to help everyone transition to the new homes as safely and efficiently as possible.
 To ensure two-way communication channels, we will host regular employee meetings and resident & family advisory council meetings.